 Unfortunately, things went downhill from there.
 As we drove around the lake, I started feeling off, and after driving two hours through semi-desert to reach the Chaka salt lake, it was getting bad.
 The lake itself is stunningly beautiful, stark white under a blazing sun.
-Walking around with hundreds of people covered up in wraps and wading around in the water, I felt like I had somehow been transported to the Ganges.
+Walking around with hundreds of people covered up in wraps and wading around in water, I felt like I had somehow been transported to the Ganges.
 I ate lunch, which immediately returned with a vengeance.

 But this was all a prelude.
 The trip down was hell.
-The headache started and got worse as we descended, and by the time I reached Xining, I wanted to cry.
+The headache got worse as we descended, and by the time I reached Xining, I wanted to cry.
 I waved a quick goodbye to the group and went to my hotel, where I went straight to bed–salt, sweat and all.